 The residency period must usually be continuous, meaning the applicant must not spend more than a specified number of days outside the country.
 Each country sets its maximum allowance for time spent abroad, typically three to six months per year.

 Furthermore, retirement visas are some of the most popular ways of gaining residence by naturalization, with the possibility of dual citizenship.
 Some countries, like Portugal, Thailand, and Spain, offer retirement visas that allow retirees to live in the country.
-After meeting the residency requirements for a number of years, retirees may apply for citizenship through naturalization.
+After meeting the residency requirements for a number of years, retirees may apply for citizenship by naturalization.

 Marriage